uclamii/CRRT/README.md

 ### Software requirements

 #### OS Requirements
-This code has been tested on Linux Ubuntu 22.04.
+This code has been tested on Linux Ubuntu 22.04 with Python 3.9.16.

 #### Python Dependencies